-Ruth Paget is a French culture game developer and has worked as a food and travel writer for many years.
+Ruth Paget is a game developer and former restaurant critic.
 She is the author of Eating Soup with Chopsticks about Japan and Marrying France.

 Monday, December 17, 2012